lox/deep-analysis/README.md

 ### Available Tools for the AI

-The deep analysis AI has access to these tools to gather information:
+The CLI-backed AI has access to these tools to gather information:

 - **glob_files(pattern)**: Discover files matching glob patterns (e.g., `**/*.go`, `internal/**/test_*.go`)
 - **read_file(path)**: Read contents of any file from the filesystem